Illustration of a man doing a single-legged bodyweight pistol squat.

 I would start with a low volume and work your way up.
 Something like this:

-• Week One: two sets of each lift to ease into the routine (and prevent crippling muscle damage).
+• Week One: two sets of each lift to ease into the routine (and prevent crippling muscle soreness).

 • Week Two: three sets of each lift to step up the training volume.